Retour

 This course aims at addressing these questions.
 It is a methodological course that discusses the measurement of economic and social outcomes.
 Policies are often designed based on indexes and quantitative objectives, while defining those indexes and outcomes is not always straightforward.
 In this course, we will discuss both the theoretical and empirical aspects of how to construct outcome variables: how are the conceptual choices made in terms of what is included or excluded from the computation of an indicator, and how each component is valued?
 Which data are used and do they allow to observe the entire phenomenon we want to measure?
 How do we translate the theoretical concepts into the data?

 An introductory session will focus on what to be measured and how to measure it.
 In particular, it will discuss what the potential biases introduced by data choices (what is the source of the data, the size and representativeness of the sample, etc.).
-It will be followed by topic sessions on GDP, inequality, employment and unemployment, education, and the measurement of phenomenon that cannot be directly observed.
+It will be followed by topic sessions on GDP, inequality, employment and unemployment, education, and the measurement of phenomena that cannot be directly observed.

 Compétence à acquérir :